-AGGRESSION Violation Action Level Verbal Provocation 1 Use of language or gestures that may incite another person or other people to fight.
-1 Recklessness 1 Unintentional, careless behavior that may pose a safety or health risk for yourself or for others.
+AGGRESSION Violation Action Level Verbal Provocation 1 Use of language or gestures that may incite another person or other people to fight. Ĩ Recklessness 1 Unintentional, careless behavior that may pose a safety or health risk for yourself or for others.
 1 Minor Aggressive Act Student engages in non-serious but inappropriate physical contact.
 2 Examples: hitting, poking, pulling, tripping, or pushing.
 Other Aggression Includes other acts of aggression not specifically listed within the Aggression section including, but not limited to, serious and inappropriate physical contact.
-3 Examples: hitting, poking, pulling, tripping, or pushing that may result in serious injury Disorderly Conduct A person commits disorderly conduct if, with intent to disturb the peace or quiet of a neighborhood, family or person, or with knowledge of doing so, such person: 1.
+3 Examples: pulling a chair out from underneath another person, or other behaviors that demonstrate low-level hostile behaviors.
+Disorderly Conduct A person commits disorderly conduct if, with intent to disturb the peace or quiet of a neighborhood, family or person, or with knowledge of doing so, such person: 1.
 Engages in violent or seriously disruptive behavior.
 2. Uses abusive or offensive language or gestures to any person present in a manner likely to provoke immediate physical retaliation by such person.
 3. Makes any protracted commotion, utterance or display with the intent to prevent the transaction of the business of a lawful meeting, gathering or procession.
 4. Refuses to obey a lawful order to disperse issued to maintain public safety. (see A.R.S. §13-2904) 5.
-Recording/distributing fights on any social media outlet. see pg.
-6 "portal-to-portal" 3 Endangerment A person commits endangerment by endangering themselves or another person with a substantial risk of imminent death or physical injury. (see A.R.S. § 13-1201) 3 Fighting 3 Mutual participation in an incident involving physical violence; does not include verbal confrontation alone.
-J Assault A person commits assault by intentionally, knowingly, or recklessly causing physical injury to another person; knowingly touching another person with the intent to injure, insult or provoke such person., or by threatening to use a deadly weapon or dangerous instrument or a simulated deadly weapon; directly threatening to kill an individual. (see A.R.S. §13-1203) Examples: Restraining, barricading (e.g. blocking a door so another student cannot get out of a room).
+Recording/distributing fights on any social media outlet.
+3 Endangerment A person commits endangerment by endangering themselves or another person with a substantial risk of imminent death or physical injury. (see A.R.S. § 13-1201) 3 Fighting 2 Mutual participation in an incident involving physical violence; does not include verbal confrontation alone.
+3 Assault A person commits assault by intentionally, knowingly, or recklessly causing physical injury to another person; knowingly touching another person with the intent to injure, insult or provoke such person., or by threatening to use a deadly weapon or dangerous instrument or a simulated deadly weapon. (see A.R.S. §13-1203) Examples: Restraining, barricading.
 Only if the administrator forms a reasonable belief that a student has suffered a non-accidental physical injury is a report to law enforcement mandatory.
-4 Aggravated Assault A person commits aggravated assault if the person: 1.
-Causes serious physical injury to another.
-2. Uses a deadly weapon or dangerous instrument.
-3. Commits the assault by any means of force that causes temporary but substantial disfigurement, temporary but substantial loss or impairment of any body organ or part or a fracture of any body part.
-4. Commits the assault while the victim is bound or otherwise physically restrained or while the victim's capacity to resist is substantially impaired.
-5. Commits assault and the person is in violation of an order of protection.
-6. Commits the assault knowing or having reason to know that the victim is any of the following: law enforcement officer, prosecutor, firefighter, EMT/Paramedic engaged in official duties, teacher or any school employee on school grounds, on grounds adjacent to the school or in any part of a building or vehicle used for school purposes, teacher or school nurse visiting a private home in the course of the teacher's or nurse's professional duties or any teacher engaged in any authorized and organized classroom activity held on other than school grounds. (see A.R.S. § 13-1204) 5 Mandatory report to law enforcement
+4 Aggravated Assault A person commits aggravated assault if the person: Causes serious physical injury to another.
+Uses a deadly weapon or dangerous instrument.
+Commits the assault by any means of force that causes temporary but substantial disfigurement, temporary but substantial loss or impairment of any body organ or part or a fracture of any body part.
+Commits the assault while the victim is bound or otherwise physically restrained or while the victim's capacity to resist is substantially impaired.
+Commits the assault knowing or having reason to know that the victim is any of the following: law enforcement officer, prosecutor, firefighter, EMT/Paramedic engaged in official duties, teacher or any school employee on school grounds, on grounds adjacent to the school or in any part of a building or vehicle used for school purposes, teacher or school nurse visiting a private home in the course of the teacher's or nurse's professional duties or any teacher engaged in any authorized and organized classroom activity held on other than school grounds. (see A.R.S. § 13-1204) 5 Mandatory report to law enforcement